What Makes for a Good HVAC Thermometer?

 It is built for a professional HVAC tech who will be using a thermometer a lot.

 The unit comes with many attachments such as clamps, one for the suction line and one for the liquid.

 The Fluke 561 HVAC Pro is an Infrared Thermometer made for the professional.

-If you are looking to get temperature reads at a distance this is a good one to have.
+If you are looking to get temperature readings at a distance, this is a good one to have.

-It is a good unit to see what the temperature is coming out of vents up high or low without having to get a ladder out or constantly be kneeing down.
+It is a good unit to see what the temperature is coming out of vents up high or low without having to get a ladder out or constantly be kneeling down.

 The REED SD-947 is another professional HVAC thermometer with many nice features.

 It has a temperature range from -148 to 2372 Fahrenheit and is very accurate at +/-0.4%.

 The display can show up to four temperature results at the same time which comes in handy in a variety of scenarios.